tkarnani/cse15l-lab-reports/Lab3.md

 ### `grep` command

-## -r to search for words in files recursively
+## -r to recursively search for phrases

+Source : Lectures and Labs

 **on a directory**